namgivu/devops-barman-start/doc/effort-2nd.md

 `backup`   as host name where Barman is located `barman`   as the user running Barman on the backup server (identified by the parameter barman_user in the configuration) `postgres` as the user running PostgreSQL on the pg serve
+$xxx       is value placeholder requiring us to fill in concrete values

 :pg_dump will backup only the :db at the time we run :pg_dump the gap between the two backup times will be lost